 I had originally planned to drive 8 hours from Sweet Springs, MO to Big Springs, NE but since I was in St. Joseph, MO I had less driving to do.
 It took 6 hours to get to Big Springs, NE.
 I pushed on to Cheyenne, WY.
 I checked in with my mother and told her I was in Cheyenne.
 She told me of some cool rock formations just off the interstate near Cheyenne.
 Its name started with a V. I could find anything on the internet but I didn’t look too hard either.

 I was 2 hours ahead of scheduled starting out on my longest drive day.
 It was suppose to be 9 hours.
 I drove down I-70 looking for these rocks.
 About 30 mins from Cheyanne, I started noticing some large rock formations to my right.
 I figured these are what my mother was talking about.
 When I passed the sign for Vedauwoo Road Exit, I knew I was getting off.
-I got off the exit and drove towards the rock formation that I now know make up Vedauwoo section of Medicine Bow National Forest.
+I was shocked to witness an unfortunate accident there.
+It certainly is a constricted zone with high chances to be subject to accidents.
+But what people find hard to deal with in such cases are the legalities that follow.
+Here, you can learn more about personal injury laws which one has to know so as to avoid falling into the scams of insurance companies and other agents.
+I did my part by helping those people out, and then got off the exit and drove towards the rock formation that I now know make up Vedauwoo section of Medicine Bow National Forest.
 It was cold and snow so I could only explore a little bit of the area.
 I marked it for somewhere I wanted come back and explore further.